-An analysis of the economy and
+An analysis of the economy and the markets

 The economies of Japan and Europe have left recession with positive implications for investors.
 However, in the U.S., most coincident economic indicators have weakened, especially on a year-over-year basis.
 Examples include GNP growth, industrial production (November industrial production growth largely driven by utilities because of cold weather), consumer spending, income growth, and employment.
 Recent tax hikes and the spending sequester are a concern.
 The U.S. continues to remain vulnerable to adverse shocks.
 Companies remain largely unwilling to add workers given the uncertain economic and policy environment in Washington.

 The economy continues to struggle, and profit margins and earnings should continue to weaken accordingly.
 We therefore favor a more diversified portfolio that offers greater growth, with strong financial strength and attractive valuations.
 We believe these companies should outperform in this environment.
 Equity valuations in general appear, at best, fairly valued on a long-term basis; stocks are vulnerable in the near-term due to economic weakness and potential external shocks.
 The sharp rise in interest rates (in the absence of accelerating economic growth) poses significant risks.
 While Fed quantitative easing has helped financial assets temporarily, the underlying economic and company fundamentals will remain challenged.

 - Managements enhancing shareholder value through share buybacks and dividend increases.

 - Companies issuing negative earnings guidance

 - Earnings and revenue growth continue to weaken